-The Mission of this institution is to provide the structure and framework for artists to become disciplined and well-structured in their pursuit of an artistic career.
+The Studio's mission is to create an environment with the purpose of nurturing theatre artists who value humanity, their own and others', as their first and most precious priority while providing art and education to the greater community.
+The Art of Acting Studio endeavros to provide the structure and framework for artists to become disciplined and well-structured in their pursuit of an artistic career.
 Students are educated in the techniques, methods, training and practice that allows for them to grow as artists and to demonstrate what they have learned; they learn how to translate what they have learned to a variety of professional mediums: stage, film, television, live performances.